fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 const element = await screen.findByText('Does not work anymore :(')
 ```

-It is important to notice that unlike the other _ByText_ commands, _findByText_ returns a promise!
+It is important to notice that, unlike the other _ByText_ commands, _findByText_ returns a promise!

 There are situations where yet another form of the command _queryByText_ is useful.
 The command returns the element but <i>it does not cause an exception</i> if the element is not found.